ocean/ocean.github.io/README.md

 # Pages

-This is for Github Pages.
+This is for [Github Pages|https://pages.github.com].